denoland/deno/docs/getting_started/first_steps.md

 deno run https://deno.land/std/examples/curl.ts https://example.com
 ```

-You will see that this program returns an error regarding network access, so
+You will see this program returns an error regarding network access, so
 what did we do wrong?
 You might remember from the introduction that Deno is a
-runtime that is secure by default.
-This means that you need to explicitly give
+runtime which is secure by default.
+This means you need to explicitly give
-programs the permission to do certain 'privileged' actions like network access.
+programs the permission to do certain 'privileged' actions, such as access the
+network.

 Try it out again with the correct permission flag: